Aravind1025/ISEC6000Assignment1Task1/README.md

 ```docker
       ~  docker compose up
 ```
-10. Once the containers are created, we can access the Saelor Store-front UI in our local environment./n React-StoreFront accessible at https://localhost:3009 /n Saleor Dashboard accessible at https://localhost:9003
+10. Once the containers are created, we can access the Saelor Store-front UI in our local environment.
+     <div>  React-StoreFront accessible at https://localhost:3009 </div>
+   <div>    Saleor Dashboard accessible at https://localhost:9003  </div>

   <h2>Trivy</h2>